Quick Answer 🔍How many Teslas have been sold in total in 2023?

 2. In The First Quarter of 2019, Teslas Were 75% of All E vs That Were Sold in The United States.

-Tesla statistics showed that the hottest vehicle came out of the top with 60% of total sales of all-electric cars in the United States when thinking about how many Teslas have been sold.
+Statistics showed that the hottest vehicle came out of the top with 60% of total sales of all-electric cars in the United States.
 The Model S holds 8% and the Model X 7%.

 These two are more expensive models of the brand.
 Tesla’s overall market share in the EV market increased between 2018 (Q1) and 2019 (Q1) by 8%.